AlexJones0/obfusCate/README.md

 ----

 ###

-**obfusCate** is a C source-to-source obfuscator, meaning that it takes programs written in the C programming language, and translates them into obfuscated programs also written in the C programming language, which perform the same functionality but are incomprehensible and harder to understand.
+**ObfusCate** is a C source-to-source obfuscator, meaning that it takes programs written in the C programming language, and translates them into obfuscated programs also written in the C programming language, which perform the same functionality but are incomprehensible and harder to understand.

 obfusCate aims to provide a complete, whole package that makes C program obfuscation easy and approachable like never before - everyone should be able to secure their code, regardless of their knowledge about compiler and language design and information security!
 By providing a seamless and responsive GUI interface with flexible, modular obfuscation tools and a whole host of code complexity metrics and helfpul tooltips, we aim to enable *anybody* who wants to obfuscate their code to be able to do so, without having to battle with the interfaces of other complicated tools.